 The Finance Advisory Committee was created in January 2014.
-The role of the Finance Advisory Committee is to provide expert counsel to the Board on strategic finance decisions, build and prioritize the 2015 - 2020 Finance Strategy, and support the Trust on the implementation of its recommendations.
-The Committee consists of senior finance executives of the Johnson & Johnson Family of Companies.
+The role of the Finance Advisory Committee is to provide expert counsel to the Board on strategic finance decisions, build and prioritize the 2015 - 2020 Finance Strategy, and support the Foundation on the implementation of its recommendations.
+The Committee is made up of senior finance executives of the Johnson & Johnson Family of Companies